Holle Thee Maxwell: Music and performance style

-Maxwell sings in a wide range of genres, from opera to soul, jazz, rock, country, and blues.
-She sings in English, French, German, and Italian.
+Maxwell sings and plays the piano.
 American Blues News reported that her early influences included Shirley Temple, Mae West, Marian Anderson, Josephine Baker, and Dinah Shore.

 Blues singer Bobby Bland sang her song "Ain't God Something" on his album Come Fly with Me.

 In 1978, South African reviewer Roy Christie credited the success of the Jimmy Smith show to "the electrifying performance of Holly Maxwell."
 He wrote, "She is virtually a reincarnation of Billie Holiday."
 Reviewer Aaron Cohen more recently described Maxwell's rendition of Billie Holiday's "God Bless the Child" as conveying "outright defiance."
 Other observers stated that her performance of the song moved people to cry or cheer.

 An American Blues News reviewer commented that Maxwell has versatile performance abilities.
 He wrote, "When she picks up a mike, the cord is a fuse, because she explodes on stage...
 She can be quite bawdy at times and her audiences love it, including me!"
 Blues critic David Whiteis stated in 2009 that Maxwell's performance style evolved from a "sweet voiced 'girl singer' who melted hearts back in the day" to "a growling, provocatively clad sex kitten."